-Walk-on hunts: Walk-on hunting is permitted on the South Chimineas Unit on Wednesdays and Saturdays only during the upland game season.
+Walk-on hunts: Walk-on hunting is permitted on the South Chimineas Unit for the upland gamebird season on Wednesdays and Saturdays only, September 1 - 15 and December 1 - January 31.
 Access is off Highway 166 from the parking lot at mile marker 45.
 There is a kiosk inside the gate with information and free permit forms you must fill out and carry with you while on the CPER and must return to the kiosk box when leaving.
 Note that walk-on hunting is closed the opening weekend of the deer and elk seasons.

 Drive-on hunts: There are 3 drive-on hunts each year during the upland game season, one on the North Chimineas Unit in September and two on the South Chimineas Unit in December and January.
 These hunts are by draw through the CDFW website.
 For information and the application go to www.wildlife.ca.gov, then Hunting, then Upland Game Birds, then Special Hunts, then Upland Wild Bird Hunts, then Quail.
 Scroll down to find the information for the Carrizo Plains Ecological Reserve.
 Besides the general draw, there is also a separate draw for mobility impaired hunters.
 Application information can be found on a separate tab.

 Junior only quail hunt: This hunt is by draw through the CDFW website.
-Ten juniors will be drawn for the October hunt.
+Ten juniors are drawn for the October hunt.
 This is a challenging hunt and is not recommended for first time hunters.
 Hunting dogs will be provided.
 See the CDFW website information above for information and application.